ScottESanDiego/gmail-api-client/README.md

 - Smart error classification distinguishes retryable from permanent failures
 - All failures exit with code 1 for Exim compatibility

+### Structured Logging
+- Built-in structured logging with key-value pairs for better debugging
+- Verbose mode (`-v` flag) provides detailed operation logs to stderr
+- Non-verbose mode minimizes output for production use
+- **First line of output is always useful for Exim logging** (success/failure state)
+- Error messages to stderr are clear and actionable

 ### Token Validation and Refresh
 - OAuth2 token is validated and refreshed **before** reading message from stdin
 - Prevents message loss due to expired tokens